Baruch College Fall 2021 Safe Campus Reopening Plan

-- We are encouraging use of stairs and escalators and will continue to do so in Phase 3.
+- We are encouraging use of stairs and escalators where feasible.

 - Gyms and Fitness Centers, Including Pools

-- Though the pool is closed in this phase, all routine water testing and pool water maintenance will continue.
+- Though the pool was closed during the building shut-down, all routine water testing and pool water maintenance has been maintained.

-- The Committee would allow resumption of use by other members of the campus community and external groups, including pool and gym rentals and athletic center memberships based on conditions in the fall and CUNY, CDC and NYS guidelines.
+- The athletic department will evaluate timing of the resumption of use by other members of the campus community and external groups, including pool and gym rentals and athletic center memberships based on conditions in the fall and CUNY, CDC and NYS guidelines.
 Students would have the highest priority.

-- College will provide students access by appointment, using an application currently in use by Academic Advising, Appointments will be in four-hour blocks of time.
-For further details see Appendix D. Campus Facilities will use the dining hall and multi-purpose room located on the first floor of the Newman Vertical Campus for this purpose.
+- College will provide students access by appointment to student study space, using an application currently in use by Academic Advising, Appointments will be in four-hour blocks of time.
+Currently, Campus Facilities has set up the dining hall and multi-purpose room located on the first floor of the Newman Vertical Campus for this purpose.
 We are exploring other options for the fall.

 - Students will bring their own devices.